MicroEJ/docs/Tutorials/trainingGuiRaster.rst

 Intended Audience
 =================

-This training is for developers wishing to develop GUI Applications with MicroEJ.
+This training is designed for developers who want to develop GUI Applications with MicroEJ.

 Prerequisites
 =============

+To get the most out of this training, participants should have:

-- Knowledge of the Java programming language.
+- A good knowledge of the Java programming language.
-- Knowledge of common GUI software design patterns.
+- A basic understanding of common GUI software design patterns.

 Training Resources
 ==================